-The Department of Slavic and East European Languages and Cultures focuses on the languages, cultures, literatures, and cinemas of the Slavic and East European nations.
+The Department of Slavic and East European Languages and Cultures, which is part of the College of Arts and Sciences, focuses on the languages, cultures, literatures, and cinemas of the Slavic and East European nations.
 Its faculty have lived, traveled, and studied in Central and Eastern Europe, bringing a wealth of cultural experience and academic expertise to their teaching.
 Classes are small and intimate, and students have easy access to instructors both in class and out.
 Most majors spend time abroad during their undergraduate career.

 The department also offers a minor in Slavic and East European Languages and Cultures, in which students can take a combination of language, film, literature, and culture courses.

 The starting point for most students majoring in Slavic and East European Languages and Cultures is language coursework.
-Students with prior knowledge of a Slavic language should contact the department to arrange a placement exam (email firstname.lastname@example.org).
+Students who have studied Russian should take the online placement exam.
+Students with prior knowledge of other Slavic languages should contact the department to arrange a placement exam (email firstname.lastname@example.org).
 Students with no prior knowledge should start at the 101 level of the language of interest.

 Students are also encouraged to take 200-level non-language courses that will introduce you to the culture, film, and literature of the region.